 It is just somewhere you can safely keep your data that will be on either an external drive or an extra NAS.

 Your main consideration here is whether you care or not that another company has your data.
 It is not a concern for most as lots of people are fine using a Cloud service.
 If it matters to you though just make other arrangements so you can leave your data at an alternate location.
+After you are setup then have backups taken frequently so you are protected.

 Use Good Antivirus